svonworl/fairyland/README.md

 ...but does this work on Terra? --> Yes it does!

 ### borrowed_code
 Testing a CWL tool --> CWL workflow wrapper.
+Original CWL tool by Stephanie Gogarten.
+Wrapper by Walt Shands.

+### ld_pruning
+Modified from the ld_pruning WDL I wrote for [analysis_pipeline_wdl](https://github.com/DataBiosphere/analysis_pipeline_WDL).

 ### underscores.wdl
 Demonstrates that underscores at the beginning of a variable declaration, but not the end, will cause failure to validate using womtool.